Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 Pros:

-- Solid performance for the cost
+- Good performance for the cost

 Cons:

-- Support quality can be inconsistent
+- Support quality varies

-- Not suitable for high-traffic production workloads
+- Not suitable for heavy-traffic production work

 5. SiteGround — Best for Non-Technical Startup Founders